Our goal is to share information and products that are truly helpful to renters.

 How does a lease guarantor work?

 Lease guarantors work by ensuring to your landlord that you’ll meet your lease obligations.
 Like a co-signer, they are taking a risk for you.
-In many cases, their requirements may be more lenient than the property management company’s requirements.

-1. How to obtain co-signer services
+1. How to obtain co-signer services?

-2. What co-signer services cover
+2. What a lease guarantee services cover?

-If they act as co-signers they will make your rent payments should you miss them and will cover the cost of damages when you move out.
-Some do not cover late rent payments at all.
 Of course, rent is never free.
 If the service makes any type of payment for you, you have to pay them back.
 And just like a landlord, they will take you to court to collect fees if needed.

 How do I apply for lease guarantor services?

 In some cases, your future landlord will provide the service with your application details.
 In other cases, you will need to provide typical information such as ID, proof of income, and employment information.
-You can apply online and expect a response usually within 24 hours.

 Is using a third-party lease guarantor product worth it?

 In most cases, it is worth it provided that you can make all of your payments including rent.
 The average upfront cost of one month’s worth of rent is often worth it to obtain a lease in a competitive market.
-If you feel that your financial future may be unstable, you may want to consider a more affordable market or simply stay where you are at.

 Want to get credit for paying your rent on time?
 See, Adding rent payments to your credit report.